 Like the Halls, the Thuesens dreamed of living a rural lifestyle.
 In 1925 the Thuesens joined the Halls on 38th Ave NE, where they bought the southern end of the block nearest to NE 77th Street.
 The Thuesens built a house at 7727 38th Ave NE and began a nursery business called Lily of the Valley Garden.

-To this day, remnants of greenhouse cement foundations and irrigation systems still remain in the backyards of homes on 38th and 39th Avenues NE just north of NE 77th Street, later developers not wanting to go to the trouble to dig it all up.
+To this day, remnants of greenhouse cement foundations and irrigation systems, legacy of the Thuesens’ nursery business, still remain in the backyards of homes on 38th and 39th Avenues NE just north of NE 77th Street, later developers not wanting to go to the trouble to dig it all up.

 So who planted the tree on the corner of NE 77th Street & 38th Ave NE?
 We’ll never know for sure, but because they were in the nursery business, the Thuesens are the most likely candidates.
 Whoever they were, Wedgwood’s mystery tree-planters left a legacy, the spectacular scarlet oak, for us to enjoy.